jamesrcounts/VariantSpark/kubernetes/README.md

  - RUN `kubectl apply -f notebook.yml` - creates the notebook pod
  - VIEW the Kubernetes Web Dashboard & WAIT for the new Jupyter pod to turn GREEN

-### 4. KUBERNETES commands - as an alternative viewing the Kubernetes services in the web console, you can use the `kubectl` command(s).
+### 4. (Optional) KUBERNETES commands - as an alternative viewing the Kubernetes services in the web console, you can use the `kubectl` command(s).
 Below is a partial list of commands:
     `kubectl cluster-info` - verifies your EKS cluster address (URL) `kubectl proxy` - creates a proxy to the Kubernetes web console `kubectl apply -f out/<someSetupFile>.yaml` - applies configuration to cluster
  -----

-## RUN example VariantSpark Jupyter notebook(s)
-Using the Kubernetes Web Dashboard...
+## RUN a VS-k Job - 3 Steps

-#### 1. LOGIN to Notebook Service
+#### 1. LOGIN to Jupyter Notebook Service
+- USE the Kubernetes Web Dashboard
-- LOCATE the Jupyter notebook login token for your notebook from the Kubernetes pod log
+- COPY the Jupyter notebook login TOKEN from the Kubernetes pod log
 - CLICK the service external endpoint link for the notebook service
-    - COPY token from URL in log
 - PASTE the login token into the Jupyter notebook text box
 #### 2. UPLOAD Example Jupyter Notebooks
+ - GO to `\...\kubernetes\...Noteook`
- - Go to source - kubernetes -> Noteook - upload the example notebooks using the browser (Jupter) - at root level
+ - UPLOAD the example notebooks (*.ipynb files) using the browser (Jupter) - at root level of the notebook
 #### 3. RUN VariantSpark analysis
- - View your example notebook, read notebook and RUN  -or-
+ - REVIEW example notebook & RUN  -or-
- - Update notebook lines 29 - 46 for customized job run
+ - UPDATE notebook lines 29 - 46 for customized job run
- - View kubernetes dashboard - watch pods get created (red -> green)
+ - VIEW kubernetes dashboard - watch pods get created (red -> green)
-     - Wait 3-4 minutes for job to complete
+     - WAIT 3-4 minutes for job to complete
- - Verify job completion in notebook
+ - VERIFY job completion in notebook and in Spark drive pod log
 #### 4. (Optional) ADD your own input data to S3
- - Upload your own data files for analysis to your S3 bucket
+ - UPLOAD your own data files for analysis to your S3 bucket
- - Update the input data source variable to your S3 bucket name in any sample notebook (look in S3 for name - long name with date stamp in the bucket name...)
+ - UPDATE the input data source variable to your S3 bucket name in any sample notebook (look in S3 for name - long name with date stamp in the bucket name...)

  ***TIPS:***
- 1. STOP a running job
+ - STOP a running job
-    - Search for the pod which is the 'driver' on the Kubernetes dashboard
+    - SEARCH for the pod which is the 'driver' on the Kubernetes dashboard
-    - Kill that pod
+    - DELETE that pod using the Kubernetes dashboard (three dots menu)
-    - Wait for all pods in that job to terminate
+    - WAIT for all pods in that job to terminate

- 2. CONNECT to the Spark Dashboard
+  - CONNECT to the Spark Dashboard
-    - Start a VariantSpark-k job run
+    - START a VariantSpark job run
-    - Search for the pod which is the 'driver' on the Kubernetes dashboard
+    - SEARCH for the pod which is the Spark driver for that job execution on the Kubernetes dashboard
-    - Proxy - `kubectl port-forward <driver-pod-name> 4040:4040`
+    - PROXY - `kubectl port-forward <driver-pod-name> 4040:4040`
-    and LEAVE that terminal window open
+    & LEAVE that terminal window open
-    - Access the Spark dashboard, while the job is running at `http://localhost:4040`
+    - VIEW the Spark dashboard, while the job is running at `http://localhost:4040`

+  - SAVE your work
-***IMPORTANT:*** At this time, due to security simplification at this phase, you must DOWNLOAD your notebook, BEFORE you terminate your kubernetes cluster
+    - DOWNLOAD your notebook, BEFORE you terminate your kubernetes cluster

 ----

-## DELETE a VS-k Cluster
+## DELETE a VS-k Cluster - 4 Steps

-- from the **VariantSpark** open terminal window
-    - `kubectl delete -f notebook.yml` -> deletes the Jupyter service (& pods)
+1. DELETE the notebook pod - `kubectl delete -f notebook.yml`
-- from **variantspark** open terminal window
-    - stop the Kubernetes web page ('ctrl+c')
+2. STOP the Kubernetes web page ('ctrl+c')
-    - `terraform plan -var-file config.tfvars -destroy -out /tmp/tfplan`
-        - verify no errors
+3. RUN - `terraform plan -var-file config.tfvars -destroy -out /tmp/tfplan` & verify no errors
-    - `terraform apply /tmp/tfplan` & WAIT for it to complete (up to 15 min)
+4. RUN - `terraform apply /tmp/tfplan` & WAIT for it to complete (up to 15 min)

 -----